 GWT Model observations include the simulated groundwater concentration (concentration), and the mass flow, with units of mass per time, between two connected cells (flow-ja-face).
-The data required for each GWT Model observation type is defined in table 22.
+The data required for each GWT Model observation type is defined in table 23.
 For flow-ja-face observation types, negative and positive values represent a loss from and gain to the cellid specified for ID, respectively.

 '''

 BEGIN OPTIONS

 [DIGITS <digits>]

 [PRINT_INPUT]

 END OPTIONS

 BEGIN CONTINUOUS FILEOUT <obs_output_file_name> [BINARY]

 <obsname> <obstype> <id> [<id2>]

 <obsname> <obstype> <id> [<id2>]

 ...

 END CONTINUOUS

 '''

-digits-Keyword and an integer digits specifier used for conversion of simulated values to text on output.
-The default is 5 digits.
-When simulated values are written to a file specified as file type DATA in the Name File, the digits specifier controls the number of significant digits with which simulated values are written to the output file.
+- digits-Keyword and an integer digits specifier used for conversion of simulated values to text on output.
+If not specified, the default is the maximum number of digits stored in the program (as written with the G0 Fortran specifier).
+When simulated values are written to a comma-separated value text file specified in a CONTINUOUS block below, the digits specifier controls the number of significant digits with which simulated values are written to the output file.
 The digits specifier has no effect on the number of significant digits with which the simulation time is written for continuous observations.

-PRINT_INPUT-keyword to indicate that the list of observation information will be written to the listing file immediately after it is read.
+If DIGITS is specified as zero, then observations are written with the default setting, which is the maximum number of digits. - PRINT_INPUT-keyword to indicate that the list of observation information will be written to the listing file immediately after it is read.